AveryClapp/Portfolio/portfolio-next/src/Blogs/low-latency-orderbook-worklog.md

 # Iteration X: Final Results & Reflections

+After it was all said and done, my order throughput capped at 1.89M per second.
 It goes without saying that this is by no means the theoretical maximum throughput.
 HFT firms will go so far as to develop their own operating system tools to squeak out a few microseconds of edge against their competition.
 This project has been in the works for a while, partly because I redid it 4 times, but also because this is pretty neat stuff.
 The link to the GitHub is [here](https://github.com/AveryClapp/Orderbook).
 If I'm a bot and missed any low-hanging fruit, let me know or just create a PR.
 Thanks for reading!